kholia/DDX/RX-TX-BPF-2025-v2/README.md

 - Creating a feasible design

-  Our previous design used a 27nH inductor - enough said ;)
+  Our previous (failed) BPF design used a 27nH inductor - enough said ;)

 - Seeing how inductance and capacitor values affect the response shape

 - Elsie works much better (produces realistic filters) than Qucs Studio and https://markimicrowave.com/technical-resources/tools/lc-filter-design-tool/ tools.

+  While we are not fans of proprietary software, we are forced to recommend Elsie - it is that good!